Ryan Murray

 Ryan has experience of acting and advising in applications under the Proceeds of Crime Act (POCA).
 He has appeared as a lone junior in both the High Court and Court of Appeal.

-Said background has led to considerable demand for Ryan to act for parties in applications within a civil jurisdiction, but arising from a criminal context.
-Recent such instructions include contempt proceedings, committals arising out of alleged breaches of anti-social behaviour injunctions, applications by the Police as well as appeals against the revocation of firearms/shotgun licences.
+His background has led to considerable demand for Ryan to act for parties in regulatory matters, which fall within a civil jurisdiction but arise from a criminal context.
+Recent such instructions include contempt proceedings, committals arising out of alleged breaches of anti-social behavior injunctions and applications by the Police.

 Ryan is regulated by the Bar Standards Board.

-Recent Cases
+Recent Cases:-

-Devon Chambers Montage 2023
+Devon Chambers Montage 2024 rev

 Would you like to book a barrister?